Isoperimetry in two-dimensional percolation: Introduction and Results

-In the present note we analyze the isoperimetry of graphs arising from bond percolation on~$\Z^d$.
-To be more precise, regard~$\Z^d$ as the graph with edge set $\EE^d$ given by all (unordered) nearest-neighbor pairs.
+In the present paper we study isoperimetric sets on graphs arising from bond percolation on~$\Z^d$; particularly, for~$d=2$.
+The subject of percolation is now considerably evolved, see Kesten~\cite{Kesten-percolation}, Grimmett~\cite{grimmett1999percolation}, Bollob\'as and Riordan~\cite{Bollobas-Riordan}, so we recount only the basic facts.
+Regard~$\Z^d$ as the graph with edge set $\EE^d$ given by all (unordered) nearest-neighbor pairs.
 Let~$\BbbP$ denote the product (Bernoulli) measure on $\{0,1\}^{\EE^d}$ with the density of~1's given by $p \in [0,1]$.
-An $\omega$ sampled from $\BbbP$ can be identified with a subgraph of~$\Z^d$, with edge set composed only of edges~$e$ satisfying $\omega(e)=1$.
-These edges will be referred to as \emph{open}; those with $\omega(e)=0$ will be called \emph{closed}.
+An $\omega$ sampled from $\BbbP$ can be identified with a subgraph of~$\Z^d$, with edge set given by the edges~$e$ satisfying $\omega(e)=1$.
+These edges will be referred to as \emph{open}; edges $e$ with $\omega(e)=0$ will be called \emph{closed}.

-It is well known (cf Grimmett~\cite{grimmett1999percolation}) that, for $d \geq 2$, there is a $p_\cc(d) \in (0,1)$ such that whenever $p > p_\cc(d)$, the graph associated with $\omega$ contains a unique infinite connected component $\BbbP$-almost surely.
+It is well known that, for $d \geq 2$, there is a $p_\cc(d) \in (0,1)$ such that whenever $p > p_\cc(d)$, the graph associated with $\omega$ contains a unique infinite connected component $\BbbP$-almost surely.
 This component, usually referred to as the \emph{infinite cluster}, will be denoted by $\mbC^\infty$.
-Thanks to shift-ergodicity of~$\BbbP$, the asymptotic density of $\mbC^\infty$ in~$\Z^d$ is
+Thanks to ergodicity of~$\BbbP$ with respect to the shifts, the asymptotic density of $\mbC^\infty$ in~$\Z^d$ is